Covid-19: Exams FAQs

 If you were consulted about the new test date and agreed to it at the time of consultation you are not eligible for a transfer free of cost.
 You will need to contact your centre, providing a valid reason for the request and if accepted you will be charged a small fee for the transfer.
 This is a standard procedure for regular transfers.

 Your office is closed to the public.
-How / when can I receive my test certificate?
+How / when can I view online my results and receive my test certificate?

 You can access your results for IELTS through your profile on the IELTS Candidate Portal.
 You can preview your IELTS test results 13 calendar days from the test date for paper-based tests and 3-5 calendar days for computer delivered tests.

-Results for Cambridge English exams are available on the Cambridge English websiteto which you received your personal code.
+Results for Cambridge English exams are available on the Cambridge English website to which you received your personal code.
 Cambridge English exam results are available four to six weeks from the exam date for paper-based exams and two weeks for computer-based exams.
+However due to the challenging situation we are in at the moment, there might be a delay in exam results.
+Please check your confirmation of entry form for the estimated result date or contact your exam centre.

 The test centre will inform you of the method of delivery of your IELTS Test Report Form or your Cambridge English certificate.
 As we are currently not open to the public your TRF/certificate will most probably be sent to the address you provided at registration.